 Performance outcomes Acceptable outcomes Complies Comments PO11 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
-5 No filling is being proposed.
-For assessable developme ent Where for Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the Extreme flood hazard area, High flood hazard area or Significant flood hazard area other than a Dwelling house.
+AO11 Development does not involve in excess of 50m 3 of fill above ground level per 1,000m 2 of site area. n/a Not applicable.
+For assessable development Where for Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the Extreme flood hazard area, High flood hazard area or Significant flood hazard area other than a Dwelling house.

-Performance outcomes Acceptable outcomes Complies Comments PO12 Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
-AO12 No acceptable outcome is provided. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO12 Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and AO12 No acceptable outcome is provided. ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area. (b) if the site contains or is within 100 metres of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
 Note-A Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the 'Extreme flood hazard area' identified on the Flood hazard overlay map (OM006a-o) is supported by a Flood Emergency Evacuation Plan prepared by suitably qualified persons having regard to Floodplain Management in Australia: Best Practice Principles and Guidelines (2000), prepared by Standing Committee on Agriculture and Resource Management (SCARM), CSIRO.

-Perf ormance outcomes Acceptable out comes Complies Comments Sigr nificant flood hazard a rea, Low flood ha azard area or Potential flood ha azard area invo 3 elopment, where lving Reconfiguring a s located and designed maintain hydrological function AO13 No acceptable provided. outcome is ~ Each proposed lot will have significant areas of land outside the mapped potential flood hazard area. (b) of the premises; not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings. locate area' overla there hydra report requir altern define -Where the development is d in a 'Potential flood hazard identified on the Flood hazard ay maps (OM006a-o) and is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the ed flood level from the adjacent sentative hazard zone is used.
+Perf ormance outcomes Acceptable out comes Complies Comments Sigr nificant flood hazard a rea, Low flood ha azard area or Potential flood ha azard area invo 3 elopment, where lving Reconfiguring a s located and designed AO13 No acceptable provided. outcome is ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area. (a) maintain hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings. locate area' overla there hydra report requir alterna define -Where the development is d in a 'Potential flood hazard dentified on the Flood hazard ay maps (OM006a-o) and is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent centative hazard zone is used.